 Apparently many people who don’t find what they are looking for on your site try to find it in the footer section.

-Add some brands or URLs to outgoing links’ anchor texts
+Add some brands or website addresses to outgoing link anchor text

 Another test has proven that people really like branded anchor texts or destination addresses there.